sylk80/Connect_Four/docs/NOTES.md

 :dart: Token should be displayed in the column :heavy_check_mark:

-:dart: Game should register the move
+:dart: Game should register the move :heavy_check_mark: